 The attempt of the mumps patient to make “big cheeks” demonstrates character and that he develops into a personality.
-The individualization process is still inhibited, and a clear decision for one’s own needs still has to be trained.
-The person learns to make “fat cheeks” so that the individualization, the actual straightening process of the human being, can occur.
+The individualization process is still inhabited, and a clear decision for one’s needs still has to be trained.
+The person learns to make “fat cheeks” so that individualization, the actual straightening process of the human being, can occur.

 “Wanting to force self-determination”